| |

 • Taped to a mirror

-There’s no shame here!
-Post it proudly because YOU are determined and ready to rock this weight thing!
+There’s no shame here.
+Post it proudly because you are determined and ready to rock this weight thing.

 Why Should I Use The Weight Loss Worksheet?

 You should use the tracker if you are ready to do something about the few extra pounds you’ve put on and visuals motivate you.
+The cool thing is, you can get the whole family involved.
+Believe me, they will help keep you on track if you keep this Weight Loss Tracker visible, front and center!

 “One-hundred-forty-seven pounds!”
 Those were the words I yelled as we drove to the gym last night.
-My 6-foot, 17-year-old son, who thought he was helping said, “Mom, that’s not bad … that’s what I weigh!”
+My then 6-foot, 17-year-old son, who thought he was helping said, “Mom, that’s not bad … that’s what I weigh!”

 A Little Progress Each Day Adds Up To Big Results